 - Check your credit score annually to ensure that it is correct.

 - Wait at least six months between credit card applications.

-- Only apply for credit you actually need.
+- Only apply for the credit you need.

 Avoid the penalty interest rate on your card

-Typically, there are three circumstances under which you incur a penalty in the form of a higher interest rate than the normal interest rate for your card.
+Typically, there are three circumstances under which you incur a penalty in the form of a higher interest rate than the regular interest rate for your card.
 They are:

 - You make late payments.

 - A payment bounces because of insufficient funds in your bank account.

 If you avoid making these mistakes, the penalty interest rate will not apply.
 It’s essential to read your cardholder agreement carefully to determine the APR applied in the event you make one of these mistakes.
 Information about how high your interest rate can potentially go will be a great incentive to avoid mismanaging your credit card account in any way.